codeplaysoftware/syclacademy/Code_Exercises/Exercise_05_Device_Selection/README.md

 icpx -fsycl -o sycl-ex-5 -I../External/Catch2/single_include ../Code_Exercises/Exercise_05_Device_Selection/source.cpp
 ```
 In Intel DevCloud, to run computational applications, you will submit jobs to a queue for execution on compute nodes,
-especially some features like longer walltime and multi-node computation is only abvailable through the job queue.
+especially some features like longer walltime and multi-node computation is only available through the job queue.
 Please refer to the [guide][devcloud-job-submission].

 So wrap the binary into a script `job_submission` and run: